O.B.WIIK’S FIRST BARN INCREASED MILK PRODUCTION

-A brand new agricultural hall was built over the existing barn while the old one was still in use.
+A brand new agricultural steel building was built over the existing barn while the old one was still in use.

 A SUCCESSFUL DEBUT PROJECT

 This spring a brand new beautiful blue barn was opened at Yttermoen Gård in Nord-Trøndelag, Norway.
 For the farmers, Karin and Eirik Fjerdingøy, it was a day to remember.
 It was also a significant milestone for O.B.Wiik as this is the first steel building to be set up solely for agricultural purposes.
 We’re happy that all expectations were met.

 “We chose O.B.Wiik for a number of reasons, but it was the complete package they offer that made us decide,” says Karin Fjerdingøy, the farmer at Yttermoen Gård.
 “We were welcome to communicate our needs and wishes throughout the project, and we are very happy with the representative from O.B.Wiik.
 The follow-up and support has also been very good.”

 “Karin, Eirik and I had a good relationship from the start, and that was a key factor, since the project had to go on while the old farm building was still in use.
 We sat down and made plans on how we could make the project run parallel to their existing needs,” said Andreas Volla, the project manager at O.B.Wiik.

 In fact, the new building was actually built over the old existing one.
 Bit by bit, the old barn was covered in the new one, while the milk production kept on continuously.
 The next phase was the complete overhaul of the inside of the barn.
 Automation like milking robots and feeding robots was installed, and today the barn is a good example of how high-tech solutions shapes modern day agriculture.

 Felleskjøpet, a Norwegian cooperative for farmers, was involved with the project to secure the best solutions.